Have you recently chipped your tooth? Do you have a gap between your front teeth?

 Tooth bonding is the application of a composite resin material to the surface of a tooth.
-It is cured and sealed using laser-generated heat energy, and sets immediately.
+It is cured and sealed using laser generated heat energy, and sets immediately.
 Our team has the experience and artistic eye for balanced aesthetics.
 We will provide you with results that not only look natural and complement your smile but are functional as well.
-An experienced cosmetic dentist, Dr. Patel will gently sculpt the composite into place and works with you to ensure your bite is comfortable and functions naturally.
+An experienced cosmetic dentist, Dr. Patel will gently sculpt the material into place and work with you to ensure your bite is comfortable and functions naturally.

 With proper dental care and good oral hygiene, tooth bonding can last for up to 10 years- sometimes longer.
 The location of the bonding, the severity of tooth damage, and lifestyle habits will impact the length of your results.
 Touch-ups can address minor damage to the bonded material.

 Tooth Bonding Process at Westborough Dental Associates

 The tooth bonding procedure is similar in many ways to a dental filling.
 First, our team will clean the area thoroughly before any treatment.
-Then we will apply a numbing agent, or use the Wand (oral sedation equipment) to anesthetize the area to be treated without using needles!
+Then we will apply a numbing agent, or use the Wand (oral sedation equipment) to anesthetize the area around the tooth without using needles!
 Next, we will give the numbing agent time to take effect.
 Once the area is fully numb, one of our dentists will begin preparing the surface area by etching the enamel.
 This creates a rough surface for the composite material to grab onto.
 We will place and sculpt the composite material to predetermined specifications.

 After gently sculpting into place, we will work with you to adjust the bonding material and create proper bite alignment.
-Once complete, the material is hardened in place and then polished for a smooth texture and natural appearance.
+Once complete, will harden the material in place and then polish the tooth for a smooth texture and natural appearance.
 After the procedure, please wait at least one hour to eat anything.
 This allows the numbing solution to fully dissipate and prevents you from accidentally biting your tongue or cheek.

 Tooth Bonding FAQs